 👋 Welcome to my personal page!

 Hi, my name is Marco Ciapparelli and I’m a researcher in cognitive science.
-I combine computational modeling with behavioral and neuroimaging data to study how humans learn, represent, and combine concepts.
-Because machines have gotten quite good at that, I’m also interested in how they do it.
+I combine computational modeling with behavioral and neuroimaging data to study how humans and machines learn, organize, and deploy knowledge.

 About me